mhweber/R-Spatial-Tutorials/RUserGroupWebinar.md

 ## Spatial Operations on vector data {.build .smaller .columns-2}
 <div class="notes">
+- Now we'lll step through examples of spatial operations on vector data
+- Here we're looking at a spatial points data frame of stream gages in Oregon
 - First step in any spatial analysis should ALWAYS be setting everything to same CRS
 - show code for how I found EPSG code for Oregon Lambert projection!
 - Here we use ggplot to plot our gages and color the points by log of flow